AdamElitzur/Blog-Article-Backups/clv2rndhy000h08lb4cux39vn.md

 ---

 Last week, I had the incredible opportunity to attend the Congressional App Challenge #HouseOfCode event in Washington, D.C.
-This was the pinnacle of my experience with the Congressional App Challenge, where winning students from across the country had the opportunity to showcase their apps to Congress at the U.S. Capitol building.
+This was the pinnacle of my experience with the Congressional App Challenge, where winning middle/high school students from across the country had the opportunity to showcase their apps to Congress at the U.S. Capitol building.
+Stay tuned to the end for App Challenge advice if this is a challenge you are up for!

-## Songlingo background
+## My app background

 A few months ago, I started building [Songlingo](https://song-lingo.com), a website to help people learn languages through songs.
 You can read more about how I built it [here](https://blog.adamelitzur.com/6-weeks-of-building-my-dream-with-buildspace-nights-weekends).
 I submitted the website to the Congressional App Challenge in my district, and it ended up [winning](https://www.congressionalappchallenge.us/23-FL25/), out of 50+ other projects.